bluepeach1121/bluepeach1121/README.md

-- 👋 Hi, I’m bluepeach
+- 👋 Hi, I’m Fortune, An Electrical Engineering Student at University of British Columbia
 - I am very interested in Machine Learning, neural networks and building artificial intelligent ssytem
 - 📫 How to reach me = olawalefortune1121gmail.com